siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-privacy-preserving-machine-learning-balancing-innovation-and-data-protection.md

 Privacy-preserving machine learning (PPML) aims to address this challenge by developing techniques and frameworks that allow ML models to learn from data while minimizing the risk of compromising sensitive information.
-In this blog post, we will explore the key concepts behind privacy-preserving machine learning, its importance, and the techniques that make it possible, as well as the challenges and future directions for ensuring both innovation and privacy in machine learning.
+In this article, we will explore the key concepts behind privacy-preserving machine learning, its importance, and the techniques that make it possible, as well as the challenges and future directions for ensuring both innovation and privacy in machine learning.
 ## The Importance of Privacy in Machine Learning